Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 5600 XT should be 53% faster than the Geforce GTX 770 overall, because of its greater bandwidth. (explain)
+Memory BandwidthIn theory, the Radeon RX 5600 XT should be 53% faster than the Geforce GTX 770 overall, due to its greater data rate. (explain)

-Texel RateThe Radeon RX 5600 XT is a lot (more or less 48%) better at texture filtering than the Geforce GTX 770. (explain)
+Texel RateThe Radeon RX 5600 XT will be quite a bit (more or less 48%) better at AF than the Geforce GTX 770. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison